A Complete Guide to Monte Alban Ruins

 Several travel agencies in Oaxaca run regular shuttle buses from the city center to Monte Alban.
 The best known is Lescas Co Travel Agency, which we went with, and you can buy the Monte Alban Ticket in advance here.

 Alternatively, you can join Viajes Turisticos Mitla.
 The service provided is completely the same, so choose the one whose travel schedule suits you the best.
+As mentioned before, we went with Lescas Co Travel Agency, which has an office on the main square opposite the cathedral.

+Another popular place to arrange a shuttle bus for Monte Alban is Hotel Rivera del Angel.
 We did not book transportation in advance; we only had to wait a bit as the van bus leaves hourly at 8:30 AM, 9:30 AM, 10:30 AM, and continues every hour until 2:30 PM.
 You can return every hour between 12 PM and 4 PM.

+The return tickets cost Mx 90 - 100, and only transport is included.
 The driver will then tell you what time you should wait in the parking lot to get back to Oaxaca (we had two and a half hours to spend on the site, which was just right).

 Guided Tour